 The career pathway approach connects levels of education, training, counseling, support services, and credentials for specific occupations in a way that optimizes continuous progress toward the education, employment, and career goals of individuals of all ages, abilities, and needs.
 This approach helps individuals earn marketable credentials; prepares an individual to be successful in any of a full range of secondary or postsecondary education options, including apprenticeships and other work-based learning opportunities; engages individuals in further education and employment; and helps individuals achieve sustained economic success.
-Career pathways deeply engage employers and help meet their workforce needs; they also help the state and its edge-battery-technology-sila-group14/293-ad92d25a-4e4b-4ca9-a6eb-8c041a59fb64.
+Career pathways deeply engage employers and help meet their workforce needs; they also help the state and its communities strengthen their workforces and economies.